 Individual and Group Therapy

 Outpatient therapy for addiction typically only meets 2 to 4 times per month.
-When you choose an intensive outpatient program, you will have therapy sessions 3 to 5 times per week.
+When you choose an intensive outpatient program, you will have therapy sessions 3 times per week for about 3 hours per session.
 Your therapy goes much more in-depth than traditional outpatient counseling.

 You will engage in both individual and group therapies.
 Individual sessions focus more on the root causes of your addiction, while support groups are ideal for building coping mechanisms and social skills.